Ldalvik/react-foundation-template/README.md

 # React on Foundation

-This is a React template that has built-in libraries like Foundation SCSS, foundation-css (React library) router-dom, react-toasify, and more.
+This is a React template that has built-in libraries like Foundation SCSS, foundation-css (React library) router-dom, react-toastify, motion-ui and more.

 # How to use